We talked to leading experts about how to run Facebook Ads. Here are their top tips, plus examples to show you how to build campaigns like a pro.

 Facebook’s powerful micro-targeting feature segments custom audiences and shows your ad to people most likely to be interested in your offer.

-Micro-targeting serves relevant ads to potential customers, making your paid ads work harder for you.
+Serving relevant ads to potential customers makes your paid ads work harder for you.

 Facebook’s built-in ads analytics gives advertisers and marketers a comprehensive view of the vitality and success of their advertising campaigns.